chandlerbing65nm/FakeImageDetection/README.md

 ## &#9733; Pretrained Models

 You can download the pretrained weights [here](https://drive.google.com/drive/folders/1ePTY4x2qvD7AVlNJXFLozFbUF6Y0_hET?usp=sharing).
-Put the files inside under repository and don't change the name or anything!
+Put the files under the repository and don't change the name or anything!

 File structure should strictly be like this:
 ```